Inside: One tip to help you build intentional habits

 In order to be more intentional, we have to develop habits.

-I love the idea of being intentional.
-I am also very practical, so I am always thinking about how can I make ideas work and what this look likes in real life.
+I love this idea of being intentional.
+But, I’m also very practical, so I’m always thinking about how can I make ideas work and what this looks like in real life.

 What are Habits?

 Habits are things you do every day without thinking.
 For example, if you want to develop a habit of eating cheese at 10 am in the morning every day, then you have to develop an intentional plan.